 Share the Plate Recipients

 Each week this congregation gives half of all offerings collected in our plate to local organizations whose work furthers our mission.
 Here are some of our prior recipients.
+All members and friends are invited to nominate an organization that they’re familiar with or inspired by.

 - Share the Plate – 5/31 & 6/7